fulltilt/Bump/README.md

 # Bump
 Social mobile app that uses geolocation to find and give other users 'props' within their vicinity.
+It was pitched as an Uber for high-fives.

 Idea originated from the 2014 SF Comedy Hackday.